Dharma-123456/heart-disease-prediction-machine-learning-project/README.md

-# Heart-disease-prediction using machine learning project
+# Heart-disease-prediction using Machine Learning